copyrightexceptions/copyrightexceptions.eu/content/implementations/NL/info53a.md

 jurisdictions:
 - NL
 score: 2
-description: "Articles 12(5) and 16 of the Dutch Copyright Act implement the exception contained in Art 5(3)a of the InfoSoc Directive.
-Article 16 allows reproductions and communications to the public of parts of works, entire short works and entire works of visual arts for the sole purpose of illustration for teaching.
+description: "Articles 12(5) and 16 of the Dutch Copyright Act implement the exceptions contained in Art 5(3)a of the InfoSoc Directive and Article 5 of the CDSM Directive.
+Article 16 allows reproductions and communications to the public as well as digital uses that takes place by means of a secure electronic environment of parts of works, entire short works and entire works of visual arts for the sole purpose of illustration for teaching.
 These uses are subject to compensation.
-Article 12(5) allows in-classroom use by public or not-for profit educational institutions as long as the use is part of a curriculum or justified by an academic purpose."
+Article 12(5) allows in-classroom use by public or not-for profit educational institutions as long as the use is part of a curriculum or justified by an academic purpose.
+This includes simultaneous digital uses as explanation by means of secure electronic environments."
 beneficiaries:
 - public or non for profit academic or educational institutions (Art 12(5))
 - not defined (Art 16)